stevecreedon/stevecreedon.github.io/_posts/2016-09-07-lda-overview.markdown

 At [resolver](resolver.co.uk) we need some form of topic discovery from our large corpus of email conversations.
 Having done some reading and met with [some of the team at Graphaware](http://graphaware.com) it would seem that [Latent Dirichlet allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) is an option, I'm going to call it LDA for now.

-I'm not going to try and understand LDA in its full scientific or mathematical detail but I'd like to know a little bit about how it works so I can help get the best out of it even while wearing my CTO hat with built-in dark glasses, ear muffs and blinkers for use in emergency.
+I don't want to understand LDA in its full scientific or mathematical detail but I'd like to know a little bit about how it works so I can help get the best out of it (even while wearing my CTO hat with built-in dark glasses, ear muffs and blinkers for use in emergency).

-I learn by writing things down so let's see where this goes:
+I also learn by writing things down so let's see where this goes:

 ## We Know